aitec-cn/urdoing/README.md

 # urdoing
 ### Urdoing API Specifications and Guidlines

-"urdoing" stands for "Uniform Resource + Doing",it aims an simple and powerfull style of API designing method.it's inspired both  by REST and rpc style API.
+"urdoing" stands for "Universal Resources + Doing",it aims an simple and powerfull style of API designing method.it's inspired both  by REST and rpc style API.

 for example ， to design  users APIs ,it will be this way in urdoing: